kyang5/coursedescriptions/source/spring.rst

     | Online Times: TBA

     **Notes:**
-    This is an online class.
-More details will be forthcoming.
+    This is an online class, and totally asynchronous, with the option of meeting by appointment online or in person.

 :doc:`comp317`